joewdavies/geoblender/README.md

 ### Step 1: Prepare the DEM <a name="1"></a>
 - First download the elevation tiles from your preferred source.
 I usually get mine from [here](https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/elevation/copernicus-dem/elevation).
 In this example I am using a tile which covers Wales.

-- If you need to merge multiple tiles together for your area of interest then use raster > miscellaneous > merge
+- If you need to merge multiple tiles together for your area of interest then use raster > miscellaneous > merge.

 - If you wish to clip the DEM to a specific area then in QGIS use raster > extraction > clip raster by mask layer and use a polygon of your area of interest as 'mask layer'.
 In this example I used a polygon of Wales to clip the DEM, both of them being the same projection (EPSG:4326).